Digilent/Eclypse-Z7-OS/README.md

 For information related to Petalinux, please visit [Petalinux Reference Guide (UG1144)](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_1/ug1144-petalinux-tools-reference-guide.pdf)

-For more information on the Eclypse Z7, visit it's [Eclypse Z7 Resource Center](https://reference.digilentinc.com/reference/programmable-logic/eclypse-z7/start) on the Digilent Wiki.
+For more information on the Eclypse Z7, visit its [Eclypse Z7 Resource Center](https://reference.digilentinc.com/reference/programmable-logic/eclypse-z7/start) on the Digilent Wiki.

-For technical support or questions, please post on the [Digilent Forum](forum.digilentinc.com).
+For technical support or questions, please post on the [Digilent Forum](https://forum.digilentinc.com).